wsobanski/tea-classification/README.md

 ## Conclusion

-RNN seems to be the most suitable for this type of scenarions (not really suprising), but result of classical approches might be usefull as well, especially considering the facts that it takes much more time to train this model and it uses much less computing power.
+CNN seems to be the most suitable for this type of scenarions (not really suprising), but result of classical approches might be usefull as well, especially considering the facts that it takes much more time to train this model and it uses much less computing power.